Soxxes/ML_Flask_React_SampleApp/README.md

 By entering a number and clicking the button you will receive a prediction from the model.
 Let's quickly check if the example makes sense: </br>
 $$ y = 2.3 \cdot 31 - 3 =  68.3 $$
 That's okay since the model used 2.283 and -0.947 as parameters.
+Why is the second paramter so bad?
+Because the noise we were adding is not zero-mean.
+But it doesn't matter here, you can take any other model if you want.